mac

 5kg – 152-219g

-In cases of chronic or acute kidney insufficiency, the kidneys lose their ability to filter waste products from the blood and regulate the body’s water balance.
+In cases of chronic or acute kidney failure, the kidneys lose their ability to filter waste products from the blood and regulate the body's fluid balance.

-Dog Vetcare renal diets are low in protein and phosphorus, as excessive protein can further strain the kidneys.
-A controlled phosphorus content is important because diseased kidneys lose the ability to excrete phosphate.
+Dog Vetcare renal diets are low in protein and phosphorus, as high protein intake can put additional strain on the kidneys.
+Controlled phosphorus levels are important because diseased kidneys lose their ability to excrete phosphate.

-Additionally, omega-3 from salmon oil and the microalge can help reduce inflammation.
-Lower sodium levels may prevent fluid retention, and antioxidants can help combat free radicals and protect cells.
+Furthermore, omega-3 fatty acids from salmon oil and microalgae can help reduce inflammation.
+A lower sodium content can prevent fluid retention, and antioxidants can help combat free radicals and protect cells.

 What you should know: